Will Our Cat Climb?

 Why aren't some of the finishes shown in the Gallery photos available to order?

-Unfortunately, we are reliant on our suppliers for our finishes stock so when they change lines that particular finish becomes obsolete - the Gallery shows some of our older units in these discontinued finishes.
+Unfortunately, we are reliant on our suppliers for our finishes stock so some finishes do becomes obsolete - the Gallery shows some of our older units in these discontinued finishes.

 Are the bespoke End Cap options just aesthetic?

-Yes, Acrylic End Caps are purely cosmetic & an optional extra - the standard Wrapped End detail gives the unit a softer more natural look whilst the bespoke End Cap option gives our units a sharper architectural feel.
+Yes, Acrylic End Caps are purely cosmetic - the standard Wrapped End detail gives the unit a softer more natural look whilst the bespoke End Cap option gives our units a sharper architectural feel.

 How does the ceiling measurement get used during fabrication?